 Craft a New Resume for Graduate School

 A graduate school application typically consists of an application form, resume, personal statement, transcripts, recommendations and other supporting documents as requested.
 The entire application works together to present a holistic view of the applicant.
-Crafting an effective resume for your application is often an overlooked, but important piece of optimizing your application to demonstrate to the admissions committee that you are a strong candidate for your chosen program.
+Crafting an effective resume for your application is often an overlooked but is an important piece optimizing your application to demonstrate that you are a strong candidate for your chosen program.

 The first and probably most important piece of advice we can provide is: Don’t just upload your current resume.
 A resume for a job focuses on duties and responsibilities with the goal to get you an interview, while one for graduate school provides the committee with information on your potential academic success.
-Craft a new resume focused on your academic and professional accomplishments and how it is relevant to the program.
-If a student is applying to a business analytics program, we will want to see if they have experience in analytics through courses taken, work experience, internships, etc. Their goal of a master’s degree should be observable in their entire application package including evidence of practice on their resume.
+Craft a new resume focusing on your academic and professional accomplishments and how it is relevant to the program.
+If a student is applying to a business analytics program, the admission committee will want to see if they have experience in analytics through courses taken, work experience, internships, etc. The goal of earning a master’s degree should be observable in the entire application package including evidence of practice on the resume.